-The senator from Vermont has been pretty adamant about what he called his “narrow path” to win the Democratic nomination and recently came across as resentful of the suggestion that he suspend his campaign before all of the primaries were held.
-But now, just days after facing off with Whoopi Goldberg on national TV about the topic, Sanders may be having second thoughts.
-The Washington Post reported Saturday night that some of Sanders’ “top aides and allies” have been encouraging him to consider dropping out.
+Sanders had been pretty adamant about what he called his “narrow path” to win the Democratic nomination and recently came across as resentful of the suggestion that he suspend his campaign before all of the primaries were held.
+But now, less than two weeks after facing off with Whoopi Goldberg on national TV about the topic, Sanders may be having second thoughts.
+The Washington Post had already reported that some of Sanders’ “top aides and allies” have been encouraging him to consider dropping out.

-Sanders repeated that sentiment on Thursday when he appeared on the popular daytime talk show, “The View,” when he had a contentious interview with hostess Goldberg.
-When she asked him point-blank why he was still in the race, Sanders seemed to take umbrage with the question.
+Sanders seemed defiant on the popular daytime talk show, “The View,” when he had a contentious interview with hostess Goldberg, who asked him point-blank why he was still in the race.

 “Last I heard, people in a democracy have a right to vote,” he responded.

 When pressed, Sanders has vowed to support the eventual Democratic nominee.
-But since that won’t be formally decided until the Democratic National Convention this summer in Milwaukee, he just might not make a formal endorsement until then.
-That was the perceived treatment from Elizabeth Warren, who suspended her own campaign earlier this month in the wake of similarly devastating losses on the first Super Tuesday.
-She was initially rumored to have been coordinating with Sanders’ campaign to determine a way to endorse him, but that never happened.
-Now, one week later, Sanders is all but poised to do the same as she.
+But since that won’t be formally decided until the Democratic National Convention this summer in Milwaukee, there was fear he might not make a formal endorsement until then.
+That was also the perceived treatment from Warren, who was initially rumored to have been coordinating with Sanders’ campaign to determine a way to endorse him, but that never happened.

 Super Tuesday 2 saw Sanders lose support to Biden from among white college-educated voters and independent voters, according to exit polls cited by CNN.

-Having Warren’s supporters coalesce around Biden’s campaign would be a huge boon for Biden, who would gladly welcome them all, including Massachusetts Rep. Ayanna Pressley, an influential Black woman congressman who has been one of the most staunch opponents of President Donald Trump, the man who in theory should be uniting Democrats heading into the 2020 Election.
+Having Warren’s supporters coalesce around Biden’s campaign would be a huge boon for the former vice president, who would gladly welcome them all, including Massachusetts Rep. Ayanna Pressley, an influential Black woman congressman who has been one of the most staunch opponents of President Donald Trump, the man who in theory should be uniting Democrats heading into the 2020 Election.

-Whether true or not, the perception has largely been that Warren is taking too long to endorse a candidate, harkening back to four years ago when Sanders dropped out of the race but did not immediately endorse Hillary Clinton.
-Sanders finally endorsed Clinton weeks after Warren and even President Barack Obama announced their support.
+Whether true or not, the perception has largely been that Warren is taking too long to endorse a candidate, harkening back to four years ago when Sanders dropped out of the race but did not immediately endorse Clinton.
+Sanders finally endorsed Clinton weeks after Warren and even Obama announced their support for her.
 In that case, the Washington Post speculated that Sanders may have been hesitant to endorse Clinton because he thought that might anger his supporters.